 from microbit import * while True: gesture = accelerometer.current_gesture() if gesture == "face up": display.show(Image.HAPPY) else: display.show(Image.ANGRY)

-while loop.
 Within the scope of the loop the current gesture is

-read and put into
+read and assigned to

 if conditional checks if